-- You can use IP address-based permissions on your firewall to control access to Genesys Multicloud CX cloud SBC. - The SIP expire timer in Genesys Multicloud CX voice service is set to 140 seconds.
-The firewall idle timeout for SIP signaling must make allowance for the timer.
-Ensure that the permissions injected dynamically because of SIP REGISTER requests from SIP phones are intact for at least 140 seconds, so that your firewall allows SIP INVITE requests originated by Genesys Multicloud CX cloud to reach the SIP phones before the SIP registration expires. - The voice media session is always originated by the SIP phone.
-Genesys Multicloud CX cloud initiates RTP traffic towards the SIP phone after receiving RTP traffic from the customer's SBC.
-The Genesys Multicloud CX cloud SBC sends RTP packets to the IP address and port that the customer's SBC used while initiating the voice media session.
+- You can use IP address-based permissions on your firewall to control access to Genesys Multicloud CX cloud SBC. - The SIP expire timer in the voice service is set to 140 seconds.
+The firewall idle timeout for SIP signaling (UDP sessions or TCP connections) must make allowance for the timer.
+Ensure that the permissions injected dynamically because of SIP REGISTER requests from SIP phones are intact for at least 140 seconds, so that your firewall allows SIP INVITE requests originated by the voice service to reach the SIP phones before the SIP registration expires. - The media stream is always originated by the SIP phone.
+The cloud SBC initiates RTP traffic towards the SIP phone after receiving RTP traffic from the phone via the customer's SBC.
+The cloud SBC sends RTP packets to the IP address and port that the customer's SBC used while initiating the media stream.